vaddhiparthy/ASTRA-X-EndPoint/README.md

 The project is intentionally broken down into reusable components:

 * **Backend** – Powered by FastAPI, it provides endpoints for chat, webhooks, history retrieval and data browsing.
 Messages are persisted in a SQLite database with two tables: a **short‑term log** used to build context for inference, and a **medium‑term store** intended for nightly summarisation (not implemented yet).
-The server calls a running [Ollama](https://docs.ollama.com/) instance to generate replies and supports arbitrary system prompts via an environment variable.
+  The server calls a running [Ollama](https://docs.ollama.com/) instance to generate replies and reads its behaviour and output format from two plain text files under `config/`: `prompt_static.txt` (identity and behaviour) and `prompt_structure.txt` (response structure).
+You can override or extend these instructions at runtime via environment variables – see `.env.example` for a list of supported settings.
 * **Frontend** – A single page HTML/JS application with two tabs: a WhatsApp‑like
   dark chat interface and a simple data browser.
 The interface polls the backend for new messages, displays connection status and allows users to query the